kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to add coins to my wallet as a count of my score. (check)

 ### *Phase 2*
-The following user stories have been implemented in phase 2.
+The following user stories were implemented in phase 2:

 - As a user, I want to be able to access a menu on starting the application. (check)
 - As a user, I want to be able to start a new game or load a saved game from a save file. (check)